The warehouse is the lifeblood of any e-commerce business.

 A Items: Are of high value with low sales frequency.

-B Items: Are of moderate value with moderate sales frequency.
+B Items: Are of a moderate value with moderate sales frequency.

 C Items: Are of low value with high sales frequency.